 You take a stroll blindfolded in between these two fenced-in trees and make a wish while you walk.
 If you make it to the other side, your wish will come true.
 If you fail, heck, try again.
 You deserve your wishes!

-You’ll be loosely led by a Yogyakarta tour guide so you don’t ram into the back of anyone, but he or she will otherwise remain silent.
+You’ll need to be loosely led by someone else so you don’t ram into the back of anyone, but he or she will otherwise remain silent.
+(Bring a friend or make one while you’re there!)

 I made it through on the first time.
 Yes!
 Clumsy little me.
 Too bad I forgot what I wished for now.